Obverse: IMP C VAL LIC LICINIVS PF AVG; Radiate and Draped Bust of the Emperor Facing Right

 Reverse: IOVI CONSERVATORI; Jupiter Standing to the Left, Holding Victory and a Sceptre, an Eagle Stands at his Feet on the Left, a Captive on the Right

-This well-preserved coin in F/VF condition was struck for the emperor Licinius.
+This well-preserved coin in VF+ condition was struck for the emperor Licinius.
 Coinage operates as a propagandist device in all cultures, and particularly during the Roman Empire when the borders were uncertain and internal strife threatened to destabilise the economy.
 The iconography shows the emperor associating himself with Jupiter, the king of the gods.
 He was also the grandfather of Romulus and Remus, the founders of Rome, and was thus a highly patriotic symbol to the Romans.
-The associations between emblems on coins and the intended effect are usually fairly obvious, and in this case it is perhaps an indication of the emperor’s unassailable power and authority (the sceptre).
-The victory he is holding celebrates martial success, over the enemy who is depicted as a trussed captive.
-The imperial eagle at his feet reinforces the powerful message.
+The associations between emblems on coins and the intended effect are usually fairly obvious, and in this case it is perhaps an indication of the emperor’s unassailable power.
+The victory he is holding celebrates martial success.
+The imperial eagle at his feet, and the humbled prisoner, reinforces the powerful message.

 Licinius, born Valerius Licinianus Licinius, ruled from 308 to 324 AD.
 Born in 250, he was a close friend of Emperor Galerius and accompanied him on a military expedition against the Persians.
 Galerius appointed him to Augustus of the western half of the Empire (Italy, Africa, Spain and Pannonia) in 308, following the death of Valerius Severus.
 This appointment was highly unorthodox, and ignored other, stronger claims from Constantine and Daia Maximinus.
 Licinius was concerned at his weak position, and so sided with Constantine against Maximinus, and even married his sister.
 His power was increased when he seized the Balkan states in 311 with the death of Galerius, but could not move fast enough to also seize Asia Minor, which was taken by Maximinus.
 Their territories ended at the Bosporus.